The Perfect Ireland Road Trip Itinerary

 It’s not easy to plan the perfect Irish road trip, there is just so much to see and do around the country that you can spend way too much time planning and still not get to see what’s on your bucket list.
-It doesn’t help trying to plan your road trip of Ireland when you don’t know where to stay or the distance to get there.
+It doesn’t help to try to plan your road trip to Ireland when you don’t know where to stay or the distance to get there.

 Planning the perfect Ireland road trip itinerary doesn’t have to take all your time or be super stressful.
 It doesn’t matter where or what you decide to visit in Ireland but I will suggest places that allow you to get a great taste of this amazing island including seeing the must-do’s in Northern Ireland.

 I have lived in Ireland now for 5 years, and visited many times over the years and have spent hundreds of hours exploring Ireland from the top in Donegal to the bottom of the country to Cape Clear in Cork.
 This two-week ultimate Ireland itinerary hits all the spots I know you want to see.

 - Your Irish Road trip begins in Dublin

 - Day 3 on your Irish road trip

 - Day 10 – Bunratty Castle and the Cliffs of Moher